aricooperdavis/Spotilist/README.md

     which allows the site to be accessed at [`http://localhost:8000`](http://localhost:8000)

-4. Host your own [All Origins Server](https://github.com/gnuns/allOrigins#on-your-own-server) so that you're not relying on the public version.
+4. Host your own [All Origins Server](https://github.com/gnuns/allOrigins#on-your-own-server) so that you're not relying on my tiny Oracle Free Tier instance.

 5. Register for a [spotify developer client ID](https://developer.spotify.com/dashboard/applications) so that you're not using mine all the time.
 You will need to modify [Line 69 of `spotilis.alpha.js`](https://github.com/aricooperdavis/Spotilist/blob/master/bbcspotilist.alpha.js#L63) to replace my client ID with yours.
 Note that you will need to [whitelist the redirect URI on your Spotify dashboard](https://developer.spotify.com/documentation/general/guides/app-settings/).